 Chances are when you are driving through Inchbonnie, it will be raining.
 This small locality, situated on the north bank of the picturesque Taramakau River and a stone’s throw from Lake Brunner, averages 6 metres of rainfall each year.
 If you happen to arrive on a dry day, make sure to enjoy your stay to the fullest.
 Book a motel or campsite for a good night's sleep.
 Then enjoy and experience one of the West Coast’s finest forests the next day.

 Getting to your final destination

 Kumara is the last town before you finally reach your destination.
-This town is renowned for the West Coast Wilderness Trail, a cycleway, which opened in 2013 and wends its way through some of the best countrysides to the town of Greymouth, the largest town on the South Island’s West Coast, and 40 kilometres away.
+This town is renowned for the West Coast Wilderness Trail, a cycleway, that opened in 2013 and wends its way through some of the best countryside to the town of Greymouth, the largest town on the South Island’s West Coast, and 40 kilometres away.

 Time to relax in Greymouth

 Or to get active...
 At last, we reach the wide river mouth and windy Greymouth where there are plenty of outdoor activities available.
 4WD off-road tours, a challenging mud track quad bike tour or a pay a visit to Shantytown Heritage Park, a reproduction of a 19th-century gold mining town.
 A few kilometres north is Rapahoe Beach, which is a really cool place to visit for a refreshing swim during warmer, summer months.

 Now the time has come to hop over to Monteith's Brewery and enjoy their amazing brews and a bite to eat.
 You might want to go for a tour of the brewery first, to see how they create their beers.
 Go for a brewery tour, then sample the beers and order some tasty snacks - their beer-battered fries are famous for a reason - as a celebration for completing this remarkable road trip.